Piracy in Indonesia

-Piracy in Indonesia is not only notorious, but according to a survey conducted by the International Maritime Bureau, it was also the country sporting the highest rate of pirate attacks back in 2004, where it subsequently dropped to second place of the world's worst country of pirate attacks in 2008, finishing just behind Nigeria.
-However, Indonesia is still deemed the country with the world's most dangerous water due to its high piracy rate.
+Piracy in Indonesia is not only notorious, but according to a survey conducted by the International Maritime Bureau, Indonesia was the country sporting the highest rate of pirate attacks back in 2004.
+It subsequently dropped to second place of the world's worst country of pirate attacks in 2008, finishing just behind Nigeria.
+However, Indonesia remains deemed the country with the world's most dangerous water due to its high piracy rate.

 With more than half of the world's piracy crimes surrounding the South-East Asia aquatic regions, the turmoil caused by piracy has made the Strait of Malacca a distinct pirate hotspot accounting for most of the attacks in Indonesia, making the ships that sail in this region risky ever since the Europeans arrived.
 The term 'Piracy in Indonesia' includes both cases of Indonesian pirates hijacking other cargo and tanks, as well as the high rate of practising piracy within the country itself.
 The Strait of Malacca is also one of the world's busiest shipping routes as it accounts for more than twenty-five percent of the world's barter goods that come mainly from China and Japan.
 Approximately 50,000 vessels worth of the world's trade employ the strait annually, including oil from the Persian Gulf and manufactured goods to the Middle East and Suez Canal.
 The success that stems from this trade portal makes the Strait an ideal location for pirate attacks.

+Indonesian pirates are not like international pirates with the Jolly Roger flag who hold ships hostage in open waters.
+Indonesian-style piracy is closer to sea thieves than pirates.
+Pirates in Indonesian waters more often threaten small and medium-sized ships.
+Pirates usually steal crew salaries, cell phones, laptops, and sea shipping equipment.

+Pirates in Indonesia generally also work as taxi boat drivers and local fishermen.
+They are very familiar with the surrounding waters.
+They hide in the mangrove forests along the straits and steal valuables from boats passing near the coast.